Mantoine56/dollartracker/tree.md

 # DollarTracker Project Structure

+This document provides an overview of the project's directory structure and file organization.

 .
 |-- app/                                # Main application directory containing all routes and screens
 |   |-- (auth)/                        # Authentication related screens and routes